Parallels Provider

 crabbox checkpoint delete chk_abc123

-Existing Parallels snapshots do not need to be imported.
-Use them directly:
+Existing Parallels snapshots do not need to be imported; reference them directly by source VM and snapshot name:

 crabbox checkpoint fork --provider parallels --target macos --id "macOS Tahoe" --snapshot "macOS 26.4" --slug tahoe-test